View Document Text

 ITEM 6 - PERFORMANCE-BASED FEES AND SIDE-BY-SIDE MANAGEMENT

-Mindset does not charge performance-based fees or other fees based on a share of capital gains on or
+Mindset does not charge performance-based fees or conduct side-by-side management.

 ITEM 7 - TYPES OF CLIENTS

-Mindset provides asset management, financial planning, investment advisory, consulting, and selection of
+Mindset provides asset management, financial planning, investment advisory, and consulting.
+Our services are

-estates, qualified purchasers, and individual participants of retirement plans.
-In addition, we may also
+individuals, trusts and estates, qualified purchasers, and individual participants of retirement plans.
+In addition,

-provide advisory services to entities such as businesses, and other investment advisors.
+we may also provide advisory services to entities such as businesses and other investment advisors.

 Account Requirements